Barbara Ingram: Later life

 Ingram continued to sing live concert shows from 1980 until 1986, then from 1988 until 1992.

+On 16 March 2018, Society Hill Records released a posthumous LP, "Barbara Ingram: Philadelphia Sweetheart."
+It's available on Spotify and Apple Music.

-Personal life and death
+Personal life, and death

-Ingram was married to songwriter/producer Sherman Marshall, who wrote famous 1970s hits such as "I'm Doin' Fine Now" by New York City, "Then Came You" by the Spinners and "Lady Love" by Lou Rawls.
-Ingram also had a daughter named Denene.
+Ingram was married to songwriter/producer Sherman Marshall, who wrote famous 1970s hits such as "I'm Doin' Fine Now" by New York City, "Then Came You" by The Spinners and "Lady Love" by Lou Rawls.

+Ingram also had a daughter named Denene, who died in 1976.

-On October 20, 1994, Barbara Ingram died at the age of 47, in Camden, New Jersey.
-According to the book, A House on Fire: The Rise and Fall of Philadelphia Soul by John A. Jackson, Ingram suffered from both lupus, and cancer.
+On October 20, 1994, Barbara Ingram died at the age of 47, in Camden, New Jersey; she suffered from lupus and cancer.

 The funeral was held in her hometown of Camden.

 Her husband and daughter both preceded her in death.